-My research focus is understanding community pharmacy medicines management services and exploring patient experiences and perceptions through qualitative research, including observations of… read more
+Dr Latif's research focus is understanding community pharmacy medicines management services and exploring patient experiences, lived experiences and perceptions.
+Specifically, his interest lies in… read more

-My research focus is understanding community pharmacy medicines management services and exploring patient experiences and perceptions through qualitative research, including observations of patient-pharmacist encounters.
-Specifically, my interest lies in developing e-learning resources designed to change the behaviour of pharmacy staff to improve the provision services to patents.
-My current expanding area of interest include the provision of community pharmacy medicine service to palliative and end of life patients.
+Dr Latif's research focus is understanding community pharmacy medicines management services and exploring patient experiences, lived experiences and perceptions.
+Specifically, his interest lies in developing e-learning resources designed to change the behaviour of pharmacy staff to improve the provision services to patents.
+His current expanding area of interest include the provision of community pharmacy services to vulnerable and palliative and end of life patients.

 He has a particular interest in research ethics, which stems from serving as an expert member of the Nottingham NHS Research Ethics Commitee (REC).